 Ceres Funds 16 Agricultural Digitization ProjectsMai 28 2013

-Project Ceres is a collaboration between the United States Agricultural Information Network (USAIN), the Agriculture Network Information Center (AgNIC), and CRL.
+Project Ceres is a collaboration between the United States Agricultural Information Network (USAIN), the Agriculture Network Information Collaborative (AgNIC), and CRL.
 The project sponsors are awarding funding for small projects that preserve print materials essential to the study of the history and economics of agriculture and make those materials accessible through digitization.

 Sixteen institutions will each receive $3,125 to digitize and preserve important resources:

 - Auburn University: Digitization of the 1820–1945 History of Alabama Agriculture and Rural Life

 - Dalhousie University: Maritime Students Agriculturalist Digitization and Preservation Project